 As colourful as their songs is the list of musical influences.
 Here the band members admit to listening to as varied artists as Santana, Joe Sample, Marc Cohen or Tom Scott, but at the same time being intrigued by Pete Seeger, Harvey Andrews, or German based Reinhard Mey and Schobert & Black.

-This video was produced as no-budget-video prior to our last single release.
+This video was produced as no-budget-video prior to our single release of "Tausend Mal".
+It is featuring founding member Stefan Mau (band member 2016-2019) on flute.